ajw628/guilder-chronicles/World/Items/Lost Artifacts.md

 The Key of the Tower
 - DC 8 Dex check
 	- Gives the user +10 movement speed for 10 minutes.
+Can be used once per long rest
 - Failed
 	- Cuts movement speed down to 5 for 1 hour